LelouchVee/L5R-dice-bot/README.md

 Character Naming: Set a character name to personalize your roll outputs.
 Finalization: Finalize your roll to count successes, opportunities, and strife.

+Additionally, /resources folder provides all the necessary dice faces and symbols as separate .png files intended for use with the bot - but currently unavaible for actual use in realistic conditions due to Telegram's limitation of custom emoji to Fragment-enabled bots.

 ## Commands

 + /roll pr /r <XbYw>